Gninoskcaj/jacksonmooring.com/_drafts/book.md

 > “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of light, it was the season of darkness, it was the spring of hope, it was the winter of despair.”

 Bookended by some of the most recognizable quotes in the english language,  _A Tale of Two Cities_, is a work of art, crafted by an amazing writer.
 The tale is centered around Dr. Alexandre Manette and his daughter Lucie.
 At the time the story starts Dr. Manette has just been released from an 18-year long prison sentence.
-Later in the story the reader learns that he was put in prison to keep him quiet about a rape and murder he witnessed.
+Later in the story the reader learns that he was put in prison to suppress proof crime.

 At the beginning of the book Dr. Manette is in a sore state of mind, but under the care of his loving daughter, Lucie, he slowly recovers his wits.